ubipo/pathy/_sources/model/README.md

 ### Freiburg (DeepScene)
-Freiburg (DeepScene) is a dataset created by the university of Freiburg and contains mostly images of gravel roads.
+Freiburg (DeepScene)[^3] is a dataset created by the university of Freiburg and contains mostly images of gravel roads.
 All these images have a manually labeled segmentation mask for multiple classes like: sky,road,high vegetation etc. Since we were only interested in the trail, we made a script that converted the original mask into a binary mask where the road was white and all the rest was black.
 This dataset has +-250 labeled images.
 The original dataset also contained depth maps and other ground truth masks.
 These images were captured using a rover

 ![](https://i.imgur.com/eq4iVmJ.jpg)